-If you want to harvest nice large fruit from your fruit tree, you cannot avoid pruning.
-Winter pruning is particularly crucial to a rich harvest since the yield is strongly influenced by pruning correctly now.
-Even in the case of young trees between the ages of 6 and 8, winter pruning encourages growth and is crucial to the subsequent shape of the tree.
-The right months for winter pruning are July and August.
-This is when fruit trees are in their dormant phase.
+Even in the case of young trees, winter pruning helps to encourage growth and is crucial to the subsequent shape of the tree.
+The right months for winter pruning are January and February. as this is when fruit trees are in their dormant phase.
 The structure of the crown is also easier to identify since the tree has no leaves.

 Before you venture forth and get started, it is advisable to take a closer look at your tree so that you don't make any critical errors during pruning.
-The best time for pruning is on a dry winter's day.
-Since it is possible to make a lot of mistakes when pruning, here are the most important points at a glance:
+The best time for pruning is on a dry winter's day when the temperature is not below - 5 °C. Since it is possible to make a lot of mistakes when pruning, here are the most important points at a glance:

 Since pruning trees in winter represents a real challenge for many garden owners, it is often neglected.
 However, to obtain a better harvest even inexperienced amateur gardeners should bite the bullet - because practice makes perfect.